 - While the dough is rising, preheat the oven to 450 F for at least 30 (but preferably 45) minutes.

 - Carefully stretch one ball of dough out into your desired thickness and shape.
+I stretch the dough by oiling my fingers and carefully stretching each ball out a little at at a time until it's about 9" across.
+I aim to have the middle be about 1/4" thick and the edges be about 1/2" thick.
 Place onto a baking sheet that you’ve either lightly coated with oil or cornmeal (either will prevent the dough from sticking to the pan).
+Loosely cover with plastic wrap or a clean towel and let it rise in a warm place for 20 minutes.
 Bake for 5 to 10 minutes, or until the top has puffed and is somewhat firm, and the underside is crispy (in my oven this takes 8 minutes).

 - Top with your toppings of choice, bake for 3 minutes (or until the toppings are hot), and finish by broiling for 30 seconds to 1 minute (depending on the strength of your broiler).
 I find that I get the best results when I cook the toppings ahead of time in a skillet.
 In order to get the right texture, this dough really has to bake without toppings first, making it easy to overcook the pizza if you’re trying to cook it long enough to cook the toppings.